beamer-bridge/beamer/docs/source/whitepaper.rst

 claim with the corresponding ``fill hash``.

 To make sure the proof arrives in time on rollup A, Bob will need to call the ``fill manager`` as soon as he notices a false claim for a non-filled request.
-It takes ``finalization time of rollup B`` after Bob's call to be able to send the proof to the resolution registry, while the challenge period is defined to be ``finalization time of rollup B + challenge period extension``.
+It takes ``finality period of rollup B`` after Bob's call to be able to send the proof to the resolution registry, while the challenge period is defined to be ``finality period of rollup B + challenge period extension``.

 In the case where someone challenges Charles on the false claim at the same time as Bob sends the transaction for the proof on rollup B, Bob may not be able to challenge Charles.
 If so, Bob may not receive financial reward from having sent